 Michelle can be seen in national commercials, corporate videos and print campaigns for clients, which include Sprint, Colgate, Aldi, Hallmark and John Deere.

-Michelle is a Quarterfinalist in the 2014 Academy Nicholl Fellowships in Screenwriting with the screenplay "No Man's Land," co-written with Jeffrey Field.
+Michelle was a Quarterfinalist in the Academy Nicholl Fellowships in Screenwriting with the screenplay "No Man's Land," co-written with Jeffrey Field.
 The script is the Grand Prize Winner of the Screencraft Sci-Fi Screenplay Contest, Winner of the Nashville International Film Festival in Sci-Fi and Finalist in the 2014 Showtime Tony Cox Screenplay Contest at the Nantucket Film Festival.
 Jeff and Michelle were also Finalists in the Austin Film Festival pitch contest with "No Man's Land."
 Michelle's screenplay "Badass Betty" won Best Comedy Screenplay at the Action on Film Festival in Monrovia, California.
 She was also nominated for the AOF Excellence Award in Writing.
 Her various screenplays have been honored as a Finalist in the Omaha Film Festival, Finalist in Tulsa Film Festival, Semi-Finalist in Final Draft Screenplay Contest, Semi-Finalist in Scriptapalooza and Second Round of the Austin Film Festival.

 Michelle has been on the cover of KC Stage, KC Fitness magazine and 435 South magazine.
 Representing KCWIFT, she was in a national campaign for Google.
 Michelle wrote, produced and starred in the Emmy award winning web series "The Unreal Housewives."
 She was also a semi-finalist in NexTV acting search.